-The 2U H2106-G7 system chassis has one node board.
-The H2106-G7 serverboard is configured with up to four processors.
-When properly configured with four processors, the following rules apply:
+The 2U C2108-G8 system chassis has one node board.
+The C2108-G8 serverboard is configured with one or two processors.
+When configured with two processors, the following rules apply:

-- All processor sockets must have identical revisions, core voltage, and bus/core speed. - The stepping between the processors on the board must be identical. - See Figure 5-3 for CPU locations on the serverboard note that the drawing is not to scale.
+- Both processor sockets must have identical revisions, core voltage, and bus/core speed. - The stepping between the processors on the board must be identical. - See Figure 5-3 for CPU locations on the serverboard note that the drawing is not to scale.